contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Church assistance might include help with short-term needs such as food, clothing, housing, or other basics.
 Bishops may use fast offerings to respond to these needs. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Where bishops’ orders are available, bishops generally use those to provide food and other basic goods (see “[Bishops’ Orders and Referrals](https://wsrs.churchofjesuschrist.org/LocalUnitResources)” in Leader and Clerk Resources [LCR]).

+Members who receive assistance work with leaders to develop a [Self-Reliance Plan](https://www.churchofjesuschrist.org/bc/content/shared/content/english/pdf/welfare/PD60007387_000_SelfReliancePlan_Member_Web_Interactive.pdf).
+When meeting with members, bishops should be attentive to any urgent needs.

 When providing Church assistance, leaders follow the principles and policies outlined in sections [22.4](22-providing-for-temporal-needs.md#224-principles-for-providing-church-assistance) and [22.5](22-providing-for-temporal-needs.md#225-policies-for-providing-church-assistance).

-### 22.3.3 Help Members Build Long-Term Self-Reliance
+### 22.3.3 Help Members Build Self-Reliance

 Members may need ongoing support to address longer-term challenges.
 Education, vocational training, or other resources can help them build self-reliance and provide for their longer-term needs.
 Relief Society and elders quorum leaders, ministering brothers and sisters, and others can help members gain access to these resources.

 The [Self-Reliance Plan](https://www.churchofjesuschrist.org/bc/content/shared/content/english/pdf/welfare/PD60007387_000_SelfReliancePlan_Member_Web_Interactive.pdf) helps members identify their strengths, needs, and resources.
-This plan should be used each time Church assistance is considered.
+This plan is used with all members who receive Church assistance.
 The bishop may assign Relief Society leaders, elders quorum leaders, ministering brothers and sisters, or others to help members fill out the plan.

 As part of a self-reliance plan, leaders may recommend that members participate in a [self-reliance group](https://www.churchofjesuschrist.org/study/books-and-lessons/self-reliance-resources?lang=eng).
 These groups help them develop skills and resources for better education, employment, or financial management (see [22.13](22-providing-for-temporal-needs.md#2213-church-resources)).
 The groups are generally organized by stake or ward councils (see [22.10.2](22-providing-for-temporal-needs.md#22102-ao-specialized-working-groups), [22.7](22-providing-for-temporal-needs.md#227-role-of-the-ward-council)).